Last Updated on April 19, 2022 by Grow with Bovees

 What Constitutes Potting Soil?

-Potting soil is essentially a very specific kind of soil meant for plants grown in small spaces or containers and require proper texture and nutrients that will allow the plant to breathe, grow, and thrive.
+Potting soil is essentially a very specific kind of soil meant for plants grown in small spaces or containers and requires proper texture, organic matter and nutrients that will allow the plant to breathe, grow, and thrive.

-New potting soils usually contain several ingredients that help to maintain proper moisture, texture and provide proper nutrients to the plant and one of the main constituents of potting soil is peat moss.
+Unused potting soil usually contains several ingredients that help to maintain proper moisture, texture and provide proper nutrients to the plant.
+One of the main constituents of most potting soils is peat moss.

-Potting soil also contains other ingredients like perlite, bark, and vermiculite.
-Perlite is small white pellets that prevent the soil from becoming too dense and not letting the air and water to circulate properly in the soil and to the roots of the plant.
+Apart from peat moss, new potting mix also contains other organic material like perlite, bark, and vermiculite.
+Perlite is a substance that has the shape of small white pellets and that prevents the soil from becoming too dense and not letting the air and water to circulate properly in the soil and to the roots of the plant.

 What Makes Good Potting Soil?

 Potting soil must be light and should not become dense or compacted when compressed or wet.
 Pots have a very small volume of space that contain the roots of the plant.

 The potting soil should retain moisture; however, not too much.
 A good indoor potting soil allows the water to drain very easily, while holding sufficient water that the plant needs.

 All plants need nutrients to grow quickly and thrive.
 The potting soil should contain the nutrients necessary for the plants and should release them slowly for the plants to utilize.

 How Long Can You Keep a Bag of Potting Soil?